-Douthat's Highlands Conference Center has two meeting rooms, one seating up to 60 people and the other 15, can be used for retreats and lectures.
-The meeting space above the park's beach beach house, the Alleghany Room, is ideal for meetings in the fall, winter or spring.
+Douthat's Alleghany Room, which is above the beach house, seats up to 65.
+The room is ideal for meetings in the fall, winter or spring.
 Beard's Mountain Lodge accommodates up to 16 people, Creasey Lodge accommodates up to 18 people, and the park has 32 cabins.
 Call the park office at 540-862-8100 for more information.
 Douthat's amphitheater and restaurant also make it the perfect wedding spot.

 Located in the main office.

 Douthat Lakeview Restaurant, an original CCC facility, is a full-service restaurant that overlooks the lake and has recently been renovated.
 It features a glass enclosed porch overlooking the lake, and central heat and air.
 A deck at the restaurant seats up to 32 people and can be rented for private parties.

 From the first Saturday in April through Memorial Day, the restaurant is open only on weekends; on Friday from 4 p.m to 8 p.m., and on Saturday and Sunday from 7 a.m. to 8 p.m.
 The restaurant hours are the same from Labor Day through Oct.
 31 as well.